shane-tomlinson/grunt-connect-fonts/README.md

 ## The "connect_fonts" task

 ### Overview
+The `connect_font` task generates locale specific CSS files.
 In your project's Gruntfile, add a section named `connect_fonts` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({